gaco79/wordpress-foundation5-base-theme/README.md

 I've tried to keep as many files as possible away from the main directory.
 For distribution, once you've built your theme using grunt, the whole of the `/src/`, `/bower_components/` and `/node_modules/` directories can be deleted, along with `Gruntfile.js`, `bower.json` and `package.json`.

 ## What's New
+* v0.3.2
+    * grunt-notify for system notifications when builds are complete
+    * style.css version number auto-generated from package.json info
 * v0.3.1
     * Updated and rebuilt with newer versions of Foundation.
     * Added support for load-grunt-config to keep grunt config files readable.